carbon-language/carbon-lang/docs/project/roadmap.md

 -   Migration tooling sufficient to use with real-world libraries and systems.
     This might be used to help with self-hosting Carbon, as well as by initial early adopters evaluating Carbon.
+-   Create a foundation or similar organization to manage the Carbon project, separate from any corporate entities that fund work on Carbon.

 ### Potential 2024-2025 goals: _ship_ 1.0 language & organization